dylan-lang/dylan-programming-book/source/oo-1.rst

 A Dylan method is similar to a procedure or subroutine in other languages, but there is an important difference.
 You can define more than one method with the same name.
-Each one is a method for the same *generic function* . `See The say-greeting generic function and its methods. <oo-1.htm#16310>`_ shows how you can picture a generic function.
+Each one is a method for the same *generic function* . `The say-greeting generic function and its methods. <oo-1.htm#16310>`_ shows how you can picture a generic function.